 Suppose you have some data.
 You want to share it with Alex and with Brinn, in some anonymized fashion.
 You trust Alex and Brinn equally, so you use the same definition of privacy for both of them.
 They are not interested in the same aspects of the data, so you give them two different versions of your data.
 Both versions are "anonymous", for the definition you've chosen.

 What happens if Alex and Brinn decide to conspire, and compare the data you gave them?
 Will the union of the two anonymized versions still be anonymous?
 It turns out that for most definitions of privacy, this is not the case.
 If you put two \(k\)-anonymous versions of the same data together, the result won't be \(k\)-anonymous.
-So if Alex and Brinn conspire, they might be able to reidentify users on their own… or even reconstruct all the original data!
-That's definitely not good news.
+So if Alex and Brinn collaborate, they might be able to reidentify users on their own… or even reconstruct all the original data!
+That's not good news.

 This scenario sounds a bit far-fetched, but composition is super useful in practice.
 Organizations often want to do many things with data.
 Publish statistics, release an anonymized version, train machine learning algorithms… Composition is a way to stay in control of the level of risk as new use cases appear and processes evolve.